 - longer-term support,

 - court support (such as taking out intervention orders),

 - as well as helping victim survivors to access specialist family violence supports.

-We also collaborate with other homelessness service providers to ensure compassionate and tailored service delivery and achieve the best outcomes for women and gender diverse people experiencing homelessness and their children.
+We also collaborate with other homelessness service providers to ensure compassionate and tailored service delivery and achieve the best outcomes for women and non-binary people experiencing homelessness and their children.